-The rule more specifically is that for a given pair of actors, messages sent from the first to the second will not be received out-of-order.
-This is illustrated in the following:
+The rule more specifically is that for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order.
+The word directly emphasizes that this guarantee only applies when sending with the tell operator to the final destination, not when employing mediators or other message dissemination features (unless stated otherwise).

+The guarantee is illustrated in the following: